emc-openstack/vmax-cinder-driver/README.md

 ## eLicensing support
-To activate your entitlements and obtain your VMAX license files, visit the Service Center on [EMCâsupport website](https://support.emc.com), as directed on your License Authorization Code (LAC) letter emailed to you.
+To activate your entitlements and obtain your VMAX license files, visit the Service Center on [EMC support website](https://support.emc.com), as directed on your License Authorization Code (LAC) letter emailed to you.

 *  For help with missing or incorrect entitlements after activation